thlorenz/modurater/README.md

 - how many upvotes/downvotes modules by the downvoter received
 - accepted PRs performed by the user

+### Upvotes

+Call into github to star the module in question.
+Additionally they allow the voter to include a comment that indicates what the module does particularly well.

 ### Downvotes

 When a user performs a downvote he will be forced to comment on the reason for it.